fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 **Summary:** Learn about the system requirements for Edge Server in Skype for Business Server.

-When it comes to your Skype for Business Server Edge Server deployment, these are the things you'll need to do for the server or servers that are in the environment itself, as well as planning for the environment structure.
+When it comes to your Skype for Business Server Edge Server deployment, these are the things you need to do for the server or servers that are in the environment itself, and planning for the environment structure.
 For more information on topology, DNS, certificates, and other infrastructure concerns, check out the environmental requirements documentation.

 ## Components

-When discussing the Edge Server environment, we're referencing components that are, for the most part, deployed in a perimeter network (that's to say it's either in a workgroup or a domain that's outside your Skype for Business Server domain structure).
+When discussing the Edge Server environment, we're referencing components that are usually deployed in a perimeter network (that's to say it's either in a workgroup or a domain that's outside your Skype for Business Server domain structure).

 Keeping that in mind, these are the components you're going to need to keep in mind for deploying your Edge successfully: